 What is a Like-Kind Exchange (Section 1031, Form 8824, Like-Kind Exchanges)?
 How do I enter it in Drake Tax?

 A like-kind exchange, also known as a Section 1031 exchange, is a way of trading or exchanging assets and, in many cases, deferring gain on the trade (or exchange).
+“Like-kind” means that the property you trade must be of the same type as the property you receive.

 Due to changes to Section 1031 exchanges listed in the Tax Cuts and Jobs Act (see page 70), any like-kind exchanges taking place after December 31, 2017 may generally only include real property.